sporto/elm-tutorial/010_foundations/imports_and_modules.md

 module Main exposing (..)
 ```

 `Main` is the name of the module. `exposing (..)` means that you want to expose all functions and types in this module.
-Elm expect to find this module in a file called __Main.elm__, so a file with the same name as the module.
+Elm expect to find this module in a file called __Main.elm__, i.e. a file with the same name as the module.

 You can have deeper file structures in an application, for example the file __Players/Utils.elm__ should have the declaration:

 ```
-module Players.Utils (..) where
+module Players.Utils exposing (..)
 ```

 You will be able to import this module from anywhere in your application by: